 RE-ROUTED

-Unless its in a vault somewhere waiting to be uncovered, were likely never to see the version of Bhowani Junction George Cukor intended.
-When MGM previewed it, the audience supposedly found the action confusing and distasteful, especially the sexual overtones, and, against Cukors wishes, the studio rushed to simplify and sentimentalize the story of a woman “cheechee”—an Anglo Indian—torn between Britain and India at the time the Raj was collapsing and Gandhi was ascending.
-(Scenes were cut entirely, plot machinations were rearranged, and Stewart Grangers narration added to prevent any doubts.)
-Whats left are indications this may have been the “epic” the director longed to make—roughly two years in production, its epochal, sprawling, noisy, authentic-looking, with a cast of thousands.
-Maybe, though, thered be no real improvement if given his cut, because we still have to overcome the Star as a half-caste.
+Unless its in a vault somewhere waiting to be uncovered, were likely never to see the version of 1956 Bhowani Junction George Cukor intended.
+When MGM previewed it, audiences supposedly found the action confusing and distasteful, especially the sexual overtones.
+Against Cukors wishes, the studio rushed to simplify and sentimentalize the story of a woman “cheechee”—an Anglo Indian—torn between Britain and India at the time the Raj was collapsing and Gandhi was ascending.
+Scenes were cut, some of them entirely, plot machinations were rearranged, and Stewart Grangers narration added to alleviate any confusion.
+Whats left are indications this may have been the “epic” the director longed to make—roughly two years in production, its epochal, sprawling, noisy, with a cast of literally thousands.
+On the other hand, maybe thered be no real improvement if given his cut, because we still have to overcome the Star as a half-caste.
 Gardner doesnt act, she reacts; she hits her marks and hopes for a good take, and doubtlessly counting on her enormous likability to be enough of an asset to withstand her lack of convincing characterization.
+(Her appeal is at low ebb, perhaps due to a brutal rape scene she filmed and from which she had a difficult emotional recovery.)
 There is, however, during a Sikh ceremony, a very close close-up—the biggest and longest of her career?—confirming Ava as one of the screens greatest beauties.
 Cukor resisted Granger, wanting Trevor Howard.
-Beyond our comprehension Ava could ever fall for that sadist.
+Beyond our comprehension Ava could ever fall for that pocked sadist.
+Though Cukor wanted to make the movie in India, the government demanded script approval and 12% of the net profit; Pakistan was next choice and much more agreeable.
+Despite all the problems, Bhowani Junction was a hit.

 BACK NEXT HOME